Hand dryer: Hygiene and Health

-In a study conducted by TÜV Produkt und Umwelt GmBH from May 2004 - February 2005, different hand drying methods were evaluated.
+In a study conducted by TÜV Produkt und Umwelt GmBH from May 2004 to February 2005, different hand drying methods were evaluated.
 The following changes in the bacterial count after drying the hands were observed:

 Another paper found that air dryers dispersed marker bacteria in a radius of three feet (one metre) and onto the investigator's laboratory coat.
 Another study found that hot air dryers had the capacity to increase the bacterial count on the skin, and that paper towel drying decreased skin bacterial count.
 This is corroborated by another study which found that the mechanical action of paper towel drying removed bacteria, something air dryers cannot do.

 Doctors at the University of Ottawa claim that "the blowing of warm air may lead to an accelerated dehydration of the skin surface, thereby affecting the viability" of the microorganisms, and that the warm air may "penetrate all the crevices in the skin, whereas absorbent towels may not reach such areas, even though the skin appears dryer".

 The European Tissue Symposium, a trade body, has produced a position statement on the hygiene standards of different hand drying systems.
 This summarises some of the scientific research undertaken.

 Dyson (creators of the Dyson Airblade dryer) have countered the claims presented, suggesting that the results were intentionally falsified.